What Grass Grows in Shade? 5 Best Shade Tolerant Grass Species

-When establishing a new lawn – using grass seed, sod, or hydroseed – shade is sunlight conditions are a major factor.
+When establishing a new lawn – using grass seed, sod, or hydroseed – shade and sunlight conditions are a major factor.
 Some lawn grass types do well in full sunlight while others can withstand shade and thrive.
+Here’s a quick guide on selecting the right type of grass for your lawn.

 Tall trees and buildings near your yard are a clear sign there will be some sort of shade covering your lawn for a considerable amount of time per day.
 Therefore, it is very important to know the sunlight requirements for different lawn grasses to guide you in choosing the right species to plant.